elstamey/wwcrdu-presentations/speaker_workshop.md

 ![WWCRDU logo](./WWCode_Logo_Raleigh_Durham.png)

 --
-# Mixer ideas

-- What kind of shoes are you wearing?
+# What kind of shoes are you wearing?

+--

-- What is your favorite color?
+# What is your favorite color?

+--

+# How many tattoos or piercings do you have?

+--

-- Where did you live when you took your first tech job?
+# Where did you live when you took your first tech job?

+--

-- What is your favorite conference?
+# What is your favorite conference?

+--

-- What is your favorite language or technology?
+# What is your favorite language or technology?

 --